30+ Streaming Services50+ Countries30+ Platform Guides

 The Big 3 thesis validated

-- Netflix — 325+ million subscribers, $45.2 billion revenue, profitable for years, the incumbent leader.
+1. Netflix — 325+ million subscribers, $45.2 billion revenue, profitable for years, the incumbent leader.

-- Disney — Disney+, Hulu, ESPN+ combining for 280+ million subscribers, profitable since Q4 2024, with the strongest franchise IP portfolio (Marvel, Star Wars, Pixar, Disney Animation).
+2. Disney — Disney+, Hulu, ESPN+ combining for 280+ million subscribers, profitable since Q4 2024, with the strongest franchise IP portfolio (Marvel, Star Wars, Pixar, Disney Animation).

-- Paramount-WBD — ~210 million combined subscribers, the deepest combined content library, and significant sports rights.
+3. Paramount-WBD — ~210 million combined subscribers, the deepest combined content library, and significant sports rights.

 For consumers, consolidation means fewer choices, likely higher prices, but potentially better-integrated products.
-The era of subscribing to six services to piece together a complete entertainment package may give way to two or three comprehensive platforms.
+The era of subscribing to six services to piece together a complete entertainment package may give way to two or three all-in-one platforms.

 Regulatory hurdles and timeline